Jon Gold

 Before joining CBP, Gold spent nearly a decade with the Retail Industry Leaders Association holding several government relations positions including director and then vice president of international trade policy before being named vice president of global supply chain policy in January 2005.

-Gold currently serves on the Department of Commerce’s Advisory Committee on Supply Chain Competitiveness.
-He has previously served on the Department of Homeland Security’s Commercial Customs Operations Advisory Committee (COAC) and on the Department of Commerce’s International Trade Advisory Committee on Distribution Services.
+Gold has served on several government advisory committees including the Department of Commerce’s Advisory Committee on Supply Chain Competitiveness, the Department of Homeland Security’s Commercial Customs Operations Advisory Committee (COAC) and on the Department of Commerce’s International Trade Advisory Committee on Distribution Services.

-Gold graduated from American University in Washington, DC in 1994.
-He graduated with a bachelor's degree in international business with a concentration in finance.
+Gold graduated from American University in Washington, D.C., in 1994 with a bachelor's degree in international business with a concentration in finance.

 Speaking in: